aegir-project/documentation/docs/install.md

 * Basic Linux system administration skills
 * Root access to your server
-* An up-to-date system and applications (`sudo aptitude update && sudo aptitude safe-upgrade`)
+* An up-to-date system and applications (`sudo apt update && sudo apt safe-upgrade`)

 See [system-requirements](#system-requirements)